oraclechinaappdev/CloudNative_Mobile/Putting All Together/501-PuttingAllTogetherLab.md

 ![](images/501/06.mobile.qr.png)

 9. When the QR scanner running, face your mobile device towards the QR code image (from step 4).
-You may need to adjust the distance between your mobile deivce and your screen until the scanner camera can recognize the QR image.
+You may need to adjust the distance between your mobile device and your screen until the scanner camera can recognize the QR image.

 ![](images/501/07.mobile.cam.png)